First bounds on effective muon interactions using the NA64$\mu$ experiment at CERN: Analysis and results

 In order to set limits to the different effective operators we make use of Eq.~\eqref{eq:nevents} to compute the expected number of signal events for each operator (or combination of operators in the SMEFT case) and require $N_S\leq 2.44$ that corresponds to the 90\% confidence level (CL) exclusion limit assuming zero background and null event result in the data~\cite{Feldman:1997qc}.

-In the SMEFT scenario we introduce simultaneously four effective operators whose effect is encoded in the effective parameters given in Eqs.~\eqref{eq:Osmeft}.
+In the SMEFT scenario we introduce simultaneously four effective operators whose effect is encoded in the effective parameters given in Eq.~\eqref{eq:Osmeft}.
 As we have already mentioned, NA64$\mu$ is sensitive to a combination of these parameters (see Eq.~\eqref{eq:sumepsilon} and the expression for the production cross section in Appendix~\ref{app:XS}).
-Our results are presented in Fig.~\ref{fig:resultssmeft}, where we show the region of the SMEFT parameter space already excluded by NA64$\mu$ (magenta shaded area), the sensitivity using the 2023-2024 collected statistics (yellow dashed line), and the expected future sensitivity (purple dotted line) as indicated in the figure.
-The projected sensitivity shown in Fig.~\ref{fig:resultssmeft} corresponds to an upper bound on the WC of the SMEFT operators discussed in Sec.~\ref{sec:SMEFT}, given by
+Our results are presented in Fig.~\ref{fig:resultssmeft} for the unbounded operators with $\alpha=\tau$, where we show the region of the SMEFT parameter space already excluded by NA64$\mu$ (magenta shaded area), the sensitivity using the 2023-2024 collected statistics (yellow dashed line), and the expected future sensitivity (purple dotted line) as indicated in the figure.
+We do not show the results for $\alpha=\mu$ since we obtain essentially the same current bound and future sensitivity (see Table~\ref{tab:operators}).
+The projected sensitivities shown in Fig.~\ref{fig:resultssmeft} corresponds to an upper bound on the WCs of the SMEFT operators discussed in Sec.~\ref{sec:SMEFT}, given by